Window security

 The term window security may refer to any of a range of measures used to avoid unauthorized access through windows, and prevent crimes such as burglary and home invasions.
 Window security is used in commercial and government buildings, as well as in residential settings.

 History

-In ancient Greek and Roman houses grilles were rarely used and had simple designs, rectangular or diamond-shaped, as it appears in 1st and 2nd-century wall paintings.
+In ancient Greek and Roman houses, grilles were rarely used and had simple designs, rectangular or diamond-shaped, as shown in 1st and 2nd-century wall paintings.
 In medieval times some castles, prisons and convents were protected by rudimentary iron grilles.
-From the 11th century to 15th, in France, Spain, Germany and Italy the blacksmiths started to take care of beauty of their products, so the grilles started to be characterized by iron and bronze decorative motifs.
+From the 11th century to 15th, in France, Spain, Germany and Italy, the blacksmiths started to take care of the beauty of their products, so the grilles started to be characterized by iron and bronze decorative motifs.
 While French blacksmiths approached the highest perfection in the execution of Gothic and Baroque grilles, Italian ones maintained the sobriety of design.
 After attempts to imitate stylistically these grilles in the 19th century, the simplicity of design has taken over, and particular importance is given to the materials and the execution.
 Openable bars have been introduced to the market.